 Buenos Aires has a huge legacy of Italian immigrants which is what makes this one of the world’s best cities.
 I’ve lived in Florence, I’ve spent lots of time in New York City, but pizza by the slice in Buenos Aires is pretty amazing.

-Pizza here is also distinctly different than everywhere else with unique toppings and a different take.
-I’d encourage you to try the fugazzeta which is an onion heavy pizza that rocks.
-Another thing you’ll see commonly served at these pizza by the slice places is faina, which is a strange garbonzo bean flatbeard… I didn’t love it, personally, but you’ll see it offered quite a lot as part of a pizza combo.
+The pizza here is also distinctly different than everywhere else with unique toppings and a different take.
+I’d encourage you to try the fugazzeta which is an onion-heavy pizza that rocks.
+Another thing you’ll see commonly served at these pizza-by-the-slice places is faina, which is a strange garbanzo bean flatbread… I didn’t love it, personally, but you’ll see it offered quite a lot as part of a pizza combo.

 Visit Teatro Colon

 Teatro Colon is a more than 100-year-old opera house in the center of Buenos Aires, which has been called one of the 10 best opera houses in the world by Nat Geo and is often cited as one of the best opera houses for its acoustics.